 Another common issue that I see that’s related to Community Hub is the community hub loading issue.
 When you launch Configuration Manager console, clicking Community Hub shows an error.
 Unable to load the Configuration Manager Community hub.

 This error is commonly seen on Configuration Manager 2010 and particular on Windows Servers.
 The SCCM community hub loading issue occurs because of missing console extensions.
 I have published a separate post on how to fix the community hub loading issue.

-To install Custom Console Extensions in Configuration Manager, click the Bell icon on the top right corner of the console.
+To install Custom Console Extensions in Configuration Manager, click the Bell icon in the top-right corner of the console.
 On the Configuration Manager Notifications tab, click Install Custom Console Extensions.
-The Configuration Manager console opens and finally you can load the Community Hub.
+The Configuration Manager console opens and finally, you can load the Community Hub.